Paul de Rapin: Histoire d'Angleterre

 The original version was almost the only English history available in France in the first half of the 18th century.

 It was in his description of the reign of King Stephen of England that de Rapin made perhaps his most enduring contribution to English history: he was the first historian to describe the reign as an "anarchy": "In the fatal anarchy, the barons acting as sovereigns grievously oppressed the people and were so presumptuous as to coin their own money."
+As a result, the civil war between 1138 and 1153 is now widely referred to as The Anarchy.

 Though de Rapin was of a strong constitution, the seventeen years he spent on the work ruined his health.
 One of his grandchildren was Theophile Cazenove.

+One of his third great-grandchildren was Count von Zeppelin.